-Memorable Manitobans: William Stephenson (1897-1989)
+Memorable Manitobans: William Samuel “Intrepid” Stephenson (1897-1989)

-Flying ace, spymaster, inventor, businessman.
+Flying ace, spymaster, businessman.

-Canada honoured Stephenson with the Companion of the Order of Canada (our country’s highest civilian award), and in 1985 he received the Manitoba Order of the Buffalo Hunt, Chief Hunter (Manitoba’s highest award at that time).
+Canada honoured Stephenson with the Companion of the Order of Canada (our country’s highest civilian award), and in 1985 he received the Manitoba Order of the Buffalo Hunt (Manitoba’s highest award at that time).
 For his services to the British Empire, he was knighted into the order of the Knights Bachelor.
 The Americans awarded him their Presidential Medal for Merit, thus becoming the first non-American to receive this award.
 Numerous other awards and honours are in his resumé, including honorary degrees from the University of Winnipeg (1979) and the University of Manitoba (1980).

 He is commemorated by a statue in Memorial Park and William Stephenson Way in Winnipeg, and he was inducted posthumously into the Winnipeg Citizens Hall of Fame (2012).
+In 2020, the Government of Manitoba named Sir William Stevenson Lake in his honour.
+It is believed that he was the inspiration for writer Ian Flemming’s James Bond character.

 See also: